Know the options available to you when it comes to getting a personal loan as a single mom or dad.

 While you may feel you have limited options, it’s still important to compare the products you find to ensure you get the best option for you and your kids.

 - Interest rate.
 Unless you have impeccable credit, check out the full range of interest rates charged by your lender.
 By seeing the maximum amount you might be charged, you can better compare your options.

 - Fees.
 Interest rate doesn’t always tell the full story.
 Loans can come with both one-time and ongoing fees, so compare these because they will contribute to the cost of your loan.

 - Restrictions.
 You may be restricted as to how much you can borrow, what you can use the money for, whether you’re able to make extra repayments or if you can repay the loan early.

 - Repayment flexibility.
 This is an important consideration, as it could affect your ability to manage the loan.
 See if you’re able to make weekly, biweekly or monthly repayments.
-You should also note your ability to make additional repayments.

 How do I improve my chances of being approved?